 “There was no / Splash”

 Splitting this sentence across two lines places much more emphasis on “splash” due to the changing of lines creating a brief pause in reading.
 This helps to momentarily build tension, while also demonstrating the confusion of the description because there is more time for a reader to consider what the narrator is sharing.
-This leaves the reader with many unanswered poems late in the poem, which is effective at ensuring that confusion continues until the end.
+This leaves the reader with many unanswered questions, which is effective at ensuring that confusion continues until the end.

 “It has been an hour since my last confession.”